 All this is but the consequence of traditional ideas, and the reasonings founded on them only serve to confuse.
 It is, as if I said, The canton of Geneva is composed of so many square miles of ancient territory, and of so many new ones united to them; and, afterwards, The canton of Geneva has voted such and such a thing in the diet; and then insisted upon the absurdity of a vote given by square miles.
 It is just the same if a person say, that, because the good seed is one of the elements of the description of the kingdom, therefore the kingdom is the good seed.

-| Note to translation.&#8212;This refers to Switzerland.
+¦Note to translation. -- This refers to Switzerland.

 {297}

-I have added these pages in the hope of proving that this boasted exactness, which imposes on so many simple people, is only confusion&#8212;a moral confusion impossible where faith is applied to these subjects.
+I have added these pages in the hope of proving that this boasted exactness, which imposes on so many simple people, is only confusion -- a moral confusion impossible where faith is applied to these subjects.
 That inaccuracies of expression may be found in what I have written, is very possible.
-I had but one object&#8212;that conscience might be reached, and that the glory of God have full hold upon it.
+I had but one object -- that conscience might be reached, and that the glory of God have full hold upon it.
 I trust that many consciences will yield to its precious influence.

-May our good and faithful Saviour God, who loves to bless us, and whose goodness never wearies, grant this to us!{pb 298}
+May our good and faithful Saviour God, who loves to bless us, and whose goodness never wearies, grant this to us!

-Thoughts On @Romans 11, And On The Responsibility Of The Church

-*In Reference to a Pamphlet of Mr. F. Olivier, entitled

-&#8220;Defence Of The Principles Laid Down In The Pamphlet,

-&#8216;Essay On The Kingdom Of God,&#8217; Etc.&#8221;*|
+{298}

+THOUGHTS ON @ROMANS 11, AND ON THE RESPONSIBILITY OF THE CHURCH IN REFERENCE TO A PAMPHLET OF MR. F. OLIVIER, ENTITLED "DEFENCE OF THE PRINCIPLES LAID DOWN IN THE PAMPHLET, 'ESSAY ON THE KINGDOM OF GOD', ETC".¦

-The reading of Mr. Olivier&#8217;s defence of his principles did not dispose me to answer him regularly on all points.
+The reading of Mr. Olivier's defence of his principles did not dispose me to answer him regularly on all points.
 The character of his reasoning did not induce me either to follow him in details, or to take up that which he has thought fit to oppose to me.
 Happily, after going through the pamphlet and examining somewhat attentively the conclusion at which he has arrived, I found there was no need for it; because, while blaming the reasoning through which I arrived at my own conclusions, and pointing out a few contradictions into which I had fallen, he ends by admitting the truth for which I stood up.